 Volunteers from the many trades have completed the construction of vast galleries in various locations in each of the neighborhoods which divide the city.
 Other volunteers have carried to these galleries all the items that always are found in great quantity in the shops, stores, and other warehouses.
 These articles are classified carefully.
 They have been distributed in the storehouses made expressly for containing them, where people who need them can go take them.
-In these galleries will be deposited all the articles that the many industries produce.
+In these are all present.
+Not one is missing.
+All carry exact data about the number of residents in the city, as well as the existence of food and the other articles contained within the shops and grocery stores.